 I would recommend visiting the waterfalls early to enjoy it more, by mid day they can be super busy with tourists.

 Like must walking streets in Thailand, it fills up with food vendors and market stalls selling everything from your t-shirts and jewellery to personalised post cards.
-It happens every night on the main street of Pai.
+It happens every night.

 The farmer today offers juice, wine, fruits and snacks.
 Just for the juice the ride out there is worth it.
 It is completely for free, but you can donate something and buy something from the farmer.

 Definitely one of the more unique things to do in Pai.